 Action Steps Estimated Completion Date: 1.
-Expand Reichert House program to include elementary age students Completed, 2010 2.
-Add two positions from the five new positions (allocated through COPS grant) to the Gang Intervention Unit Completed, 2011 3.
-Assess juvenile delinquency in Gainesville through a joint partnership with the State of Florida Department of Juvenile Justice Completed, 2011 4.
-Enhance the combined City/County Drug Task Force with the addition of a Highway Enforcement Team Completed, 2011 5.
-Continue expansion of crime prevention through environmental design programs using front-line personnel for CPTED evaluations On-going 6.
-Continue community outreach through presentations, social networking, participatory citizen volunteers, "You and the Law" educational series, crime watch meetings, Black-on-Black Crime Task Force initiative in Pine Ridge, Citizens on Patrol and other activities targeting citizens On-going 7.
+Construction of elementary wing for the Reichert House Program.
+2014 2.
+Assess juvenile delinquency in Gainesville through a joint partnership with the State of Florida Department of Juvenile Justice.
+On-going 3.
+Continue expansion of crime prevention through environmental design programs using front-line personnel for CPTED evaluations On-going 4.
+Continue community outreach through presentations, social networking, participatory citizens volunteers, "You and the Law" educational series, crime watch meetings, Black-on-Black Crime Task Force initiative in Pine Ridge, Citizens on Patrol and other activities targeting citizens.
+On-going 5.
 Strengthen & reinvigorate existing crime watch and homeowner associations via regular attendance, participation, & crime prevention forums such as National Night-Out Against Crime and monthly neighborhood walks with the Police Chief.
-On-going 8.
-Partner with community stakeholders to create a Gang Intervention Unit to address gang prevention, intervention, and suppression.
-October 2013
+On-going 6.
+Partner with community stakeholders to create the BOLD (Brave Overt Leaders of Distinction) Program which focuses on at-risk young males, 18-24 years of age to assist the participants through mentorship and leadership, return to school for GED or Diploma, assist them in employment, being crime free, and making the transition in becoming contributing members of society.
+On-going